What Are The Best Months to Visit The Douro Valley?

 A walk by the Douro River in May near Peso da Régua

 May is excellent to visit anywhere in Europe and of course, May is one of the best months to visit the Douro Valley.
+May in the Douro Valley is great for everything – river cruiseshiking, kayaking, wine tastings, outside dining at gastronomic restaurants, and picnics.

 May temperatures are pleasant, no extreme temperatures, an average high of 22°C (71.6°F) and an average low of 11.8°C (53.2°F).
+You will still need a jacket, but do not forget a hat and use sunscreen.

 Douro Valley is blooming in May – poppies and cherry trees blossoms are my favourite May flowers.

-May holds some wine festivals – Festival do Vinho do Douro Superior in Vila Nova de Foz Coa takes place at the end of May.
+May holds some wine festivals – Festival do Vinho do Douro Superior in Vila Nova de Foz Côa takes place at the end of May.

 Douro Valley in June